rubyAce71697/cricket-score-applet/README.md

 Menu displays the current matches from the ESPN Cricinfo website.
 ![](./screenshots/mainmenu_image.png "Listing all the matches")

+The icon in the menu and indicator displays the run scored on the last delivery.
+If match is finished (won) it will show a trophy icon.

 Submenu shows scorecard (only for international matches such as IND vs AUS)
 ![](./screenshots/submenu_image.png "Click 'Set as label' to display the scores from this match as the label text in panel")